dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 ### Enum

 An `Enum` is a non-standard class in which each instance is a simple URI with no additional structure.
 To be a member of the class, you must be one of the referent URIs.
 An `Enum` example with an extension `Blue` is s shown below.
-In the database, the actual URI for an Enum is expanded with the preceding type name, so the `Blue` extension becomes `http://s#PrimaryColour/Blue`
+In the database, the actual URI for an Enum is expanded with the preceding type name, so the `blue` extension becomes `http://s#PrimaryColour/blue`

 #### Code: An example of an enum class